 - Green Acrylic Paint (Used Waverly Acrylic Paint in Moss Green Color)

 Note: When you make your pumpkins, place the “good” side down and flat on the table.
 Not all the corks are the same length so this will assure the flat side is on the front of the pumpkin, not the side where the corkscrew went through and most likely left a blemish in the cork.

 All of the corks used were natural corks, not synthetic.

-We’re putting ours on our fireplace, where will you put yours?
+We’re putting our wine cork pumpkin on our fireplace, where will you put yours?

 Pin For Later: